• Home

 Inspiring philanthropic leadership and increasing giving by amplifying the voices of women and girls are among the goals of this effort and we are committed to advancing this important work in our community.

-Read Valerie Montague's full profile here
+Read her full profile here

 Learn more about the WGC's "Our Giving, Our Stories" and nominate a woman today!
 We are always accepting the names of women throughout the year who may be profiled for their inspiring philanthropic leadership.